Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

-whose horizontal morphisms are Morita equivalences hence shows that $\varsigma_{i}$ is modeled by $\iota_i$; note that the sign in $\iota_i$ follows from the sign $(-1)^{m-i}$ of the summand $b_{m,i}b_{i,m}$ in \eqref{cycle1} and the sign $(-1)^{i(n-1)}$ in \eqref{lsgneq}.
-In the case $n=m$, the remaining assertion that $\varsigma_m$ is modeled by $\iota_m$ follows from the cyclic symmetry of $D_m$ and the sequence of adjunction \eqref{sigmaadjeq}. \end{proof}
+whose horizontal morphisms are Morita equivalences hence shows that $\varsigma_{m-i+1}$ is modeled by $\iota_i$; note that the sign in $\iota_i$ follows from the sign $(-1)^{m-i}$ of the summand $b_{m,i}b_{i,m}$ in \eqref{cycle1} and the sign $(-1)^{i(n-1)}$ in \eqref{lsgneq}.
+In the case $n=m$, the remaining assertion that $\varsigma_1$ is modeled by $\iota_1$ is a consequence of the cyclic, rotational symmetry of $D_m$ and the sequence of adjunctions \eqref{sigmaadjeq}. \end{proof}